 These paddles are constructed with a composite core and of a fiberglass or carbon fiber hitting surface.
 The core of the paddle is made of either Nomex™ (rigid nylon), polymer or aluminum.
 There are pros and cons to each paddle core type, which we go into below.

-Composite pickleball paddles are also becoming more popular because the texture surface makes it easier to put spin on the ball.
+Composite pickleball paddles are also becoming more popular because the textured surface makes it easier to put spin on the ball.
 If you are looking for a good composite pickleball paddle take a look at our recommended paddles for spin here.

 Graphite Pickleball Paddles

-The majority of weigh from 6 to 9 ounces.
+The majority weigh from 6 to 9 ounces.
 Graphite paddles are also built with a core (Nomex, aluminum or polymer) similar to composite paddles.
 The graphite face on both sides of the paddle is what differentiates this type of pickleball paddle.

 The layer of graphite is thin, usually only a few mm (about the thickness of a fingernail).
 Light and strong, graphite paddles are some of the best selling paddles.

 Competitive players like the quick action off the graphite face.
-If your are sold on the idea that this is the right kind of paddle for you, see our top picks for graphite pickleball paddles here.
+If you are sold on the idea that this is the right kind of paddle for you, see our top picks for graphite pickleball paddles here.